ravin-patel/PacMan/README.md

 # PacMan
-Pac-man game with a Predator-Prey behaviour
+Pac-man game played with a mouse.
+See assignmentTask.txt for more info